XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Save the `tx_json` field of the response: it has the new signature in the `Signers` field.
 You can discard the value of the `tx_blob` field.

+If you encounter a problem in stand-alone mode or a non-production network, check that [multi-sign is enabled](#availability-of-multi-signing).

 ### 3. Get additional signatures ###